Symmetry energy and neutron star properties in the saturated Nambu-Jona-Lasinio model: Results and discussions

-In above, we use the momentum cutoff $\Lambda=400MeV$.
-It is significant to examine how the results change with the cutoff.
-When the Fermi momentum is close to and then exceeds the cutoff, we find that the chiral symmetry is nearly restored, and the scalar density and the nucleon effective mass become vanishing smoothly.
-In the lower panel of Fig.~\ref{fsym2}, we display the symmetry energy with various cutoffs at $G_{\rho S}=-0.25G_{SV}$.
-For various cutoffs, the parameter sets that maintain the saturation at $\rho_0=0.16fm^{-3}$ are tabulated in Table.~\ref{tb1}.
+While we use the momentum cutoff $\Lambda=400MeV$ in above, it is now significant to examine how the results change with the cutoff.
+In the lower panel of Fig.~\ref{fsym2}, we display the symmetry energy with various cutoffs at $G_{\rho S}=-0.35G_{SV}$.
+For different cutoffs, the parameter sets that maintain the saturation at $\rho_0=0.16fm^{-3}$ are tabulated in Table.~\ref{tb1}.
 As seen from the lower panel of Fig.~\ref{fsym2}, the symmetry energy with different cutoffs may be close at high densities.
 The reason for this to occur is that the $G_{\rho}$, determined by the symmetry energy at saturation density, is close for different cutoffs, see Table~\ref{tb1}.
 At high densities, the term of $G_{\rho}$ dominates the symmetry energy (see Eq.(\ref{eq14}), since the nucleon mass and scalar density are small for the restoration of chiral symmetry.
 It is interesting to see that the soft symmetry energy (at high densities) is not above the stiff one at lower densities, different from those in the literature, e.g., see Ref.~\cite{chen05,ji07a}.
-We may attribute this to the behavior of the effective nucleon mass in the NJL model: there is a turning point because of the disappearance of the integration at $p_F=\Lambda$, see Eqs~(\ref{eqgap}) and (\ref{eq9}).
-With the increase of the cutoff, the turning density rises, and the similar tendency of the symmetry energy below and above saturation density still exists but fades away.
-However, for the fixed cutoff, the consistent softening of the symmetry energy at lower and high densities does not appear, as shown in the upper panel of Fig.~\ref{fsym2}.
+We may attribute this to the behavior of the effective nucleon mass in the NJL model: there is a critical point because of the disappearance of the $\rho_S$ at $p_F=\Lambda$.
+With the increase of the cutoff, the critical density rises, and the similar tendency of the symmetry energy below and above saturation density still exists but fades away, while for the fixed cutoff the consistent softening of the symmetry energy at lower and high densities does not appear for various $G_{\rho S}$, as shown in the upper panel of Fig.~\ref{fsym2}.
+Nevertheless, a general softening of the symmetry energy at high densities are observed for various cases in both panels of Fig.~\ref{fsym2} because of the turning point concerning the restoration of the chiral symmetry.
+This is rather remarkable because the case of the large slope parameter of the symmetry energy usually indicates the stiff symmetry energy.